 Mobile app designers

 “Nearly every start-up in Silicon Valley is scrambling to secure knowledge in iOS and Android design.
-The best mobile designers have enormous opportunity from a career growth and financial standpoint as all of the best start-ups trying to keep up with the latest innovation and developments in mobile design." - Benjamin Christian, Vice President (Product, Data & Design)
+The best mobile designers have enormous opportunity from a career growth and financial standpoint as all of the best start-ups trying to keep up with the latest innovation and developments in mobile design." - Anna Meyer, Senior Consultant at Robert Walters California.

 Mobile app design has exploded to become one of the most important skill sets in the design field.
 These are the talented folks who are pioneering the way we use our mobile devices and have significant impact over the daily activities of any mobile user.
 Mobile app designers can make or break any iOS or Android application and are in extremely short supply given the exponential increase in demand for their services.
 292,000 new jobs are projected to open up in this field in the next decade.